semmons99/cashrb/README.md

     n.to_s  #=> "100"
     n.to_f  #=> 100.0

-    # The default rounding method when dealing with fraction cents is
+    # The default rounding method when dealing with fractional cents is
     # BigDecimal::ROUND_HALF_UP.
-Would you rather use bankers rounding, just
+Would you rather use bankers rounding; just
     # pass it as an argument.
     n = Cash.new(2.5)
     n.cents #=> 3